 The contents of the Management Registers can be accessed using the REGAD field of the MDIO frame.
-Contents vary depending on the Xilinx® CORE Generator tool options, and are defined in the following sections in this guide.
+Contents vary depending on the Xilinx CORE Generator[TM] or Vivado[TM] tool options, and are defined in the following sections in this guide.